 Investment Markets – Apart from a dip in Japan (-1.1%) and a flat U.S. market, equities were strong in the month of March3.
 European stocks lead the way, bouncing up over 5%, while Australian equities fared well, returning 2.7% for the month.

 Outlook – Global tensions seem to be ratcheting up sharply in the age of Trumpian politics.
 And significant risks seem to be building up at a time when markets are up 15% over the past year.
 It is always the unforeseen events which cause the most trouble, but there do seem to be some grey clouds forming.

 S&P/ASX 200 – 12 months to 31 March 2017

 Source: Core Equity Services

 Footnotes: 1.
-Data from Australian Bureau of Statistics; 2.
-Dept of Labour, USA; 3.
+Australian Bureau of Statistics; 2.
+US Dept of Labor; 3.
 Bloomberg data.

 LBW Financial Services Pty Limited trading as LBW Wealth Management is a Corporate Authorised Representative of Wealthsure Financial Services Pty Limited (AFSL Lic.
 No. 326450)

 This article has been prepared by LBW's investment committee based on its understanding of current regulatory requirements and laws.
 It is not considered advice and provides general information pertaining to our ideology surrounding future asset allocation strategies.
 It does not take into account each client's individual objectives, financial situation or needs.
 If you would like to know how LBW's understanding of the current environment impacts on your portfolio please contact a Financial Adviser and to discuss your options or before making an investment decisions.